Configure a conditional origin

 Note

-For users who are configuring a conditional origin for the first time, we recommend that you use the curl -I command to test the origin pull results for different paths after the configuration is complete to confirm that the configuration has taken effect.
+If you are configuring a conditional origin for the first time, we recommend that you use the curl -I command to test the origin request results for different paths after the configuration is complete to confirm that the configuration has taken effect.

 Authentication for private OSS origins

 When your OSS bucket is private, CDN requires proper authentication to retrieve resources.
-You can grant CDN access to your private OSS bucket by using a Service-Linked Role.
-After you grant the authorization, CDN automatically includes the authentication information when performing an origin pull from the private bucket, which requires no manual configuration.
+Grant CDN access to your private OSS bucket by using a Service-Linked Role.
+For detailed instructions, see Enable CDN to access a private OSS bucket.
+CDN uses the Service-Linked Role to obtain access permissions for OSS.
+After you grant the authorization, CDN automatically includes the authentication information when it retrieves content from the private bucket, requiring no manual configuration.